About the College of Liberal Arts

 Our vision is to transform the College of Liberal Arts into a destination college.

 Achieving that vision requires an engaged community of students, faculty, staff, alumni, donors and friends.
-To make that happen, CLA is creating a Roadmap that is focusing on five core goals.
+To make that happen, CLA is creating a Roadmap that is focusing on four core goals.